 Eligible persons certified for CSFP receive these services:

-- Referral to appropriate health care services.
+°Referral to appropriate health care services.
+CSFP Food Packages

 Food packages include a variety of nutritious foods, such as nonfat dry and ultra high-temperature fluid milk, juice, ready-to-eat cereal, rice, pasta, peanut butter, dry beans, canned meat, poultry, or fish, and canned fruits and vegetables.
 Learn more about the nutritional content of CSFP foods.

 Senior Farmer's Market Nutrition Program